pauldotknopf/blue-ribbon/README.md

 With Greg's signed acknowledgment of responsibility in my hand, I gave Greg the card to process the payment.
 While the payment was waiting to be confirmed, I casually mentioned to him "You guys give a good price, Safelite wanted to charge me $1,300."

 I also mentioned to Greg that because of the damages, my new window isn't sealed properly, allowing water to get in.
-He brushed it off as a non-issue, presumedly because intended on repairing the damage.
+He brushed it off as a non-issue, presumably because he intended on repairing the damage.

 Shortly after Greg left, his guy reached out to me to fix the damages and left a voice mail ([Here](./resources/dent-eraser-voicemail.mp3)).